Cheung Sha Wan Catholic Secondary School

 Cheung Sha Wan Catholic Secondary School (長沙灣天主教英文中學, abbr.
 CSWCSS) is one of Hong Kong's leading English boys' schools.
 It was established on 20 November 1970 by the Catholic Diocese of Hong Kong.
 The school is situated on Fuk Wing Street, Cheung Sha Wan, Hong Kong.

 In 2017, the school ranked 73 among the top 100 schools in Hong Kong.
 It is one of the best schools in Sham Shui Po.
 Most Form 1 new students are in band 1.

 Campus

 The campus is located at 533 Fuk Wing Street, Cheung Sha Wan, Kowloon, Hong Kong.

 Student life

 Sports

 The school places strong emphasis on sports education, volleyball in particular.
-Being well known in sport area, the school has consecutively acquired the championship of boys' overall grades in Hong Kong Catholic Diocesan Secondary Schools Joint Athletics Meet 16 times from 1976 to 2010.
-The school has recaptured the boy overall champion of 21st Meet on 27 November 2013 with champions in Boy B and C grades and 1st runner-up in Boy A grade.
+The school consecutively acquired the championship of boys' overall grades at the Hong Kong Catholic Diocesan Secondary Schools Joint Athletics Meet, 16 times from 1976 to 2010.
+The school has recaptured the boy overall champion at the 21st Meet during November 2013 with champions in Boy B and C grades and 1st runner-up in Boy A grade.